 After the ceremony, the new Queen of Sweden and her husband were cheered through the streets of Stockholm by huge crowds who watched their wedding carriage procession.
 They then boarded the royal barge, Vasaorden, and sailed across to the Royal Palace for a balcony appearance and their wedding reception.

 Queen Silvia quickly became a popular royal while her first born child, Victoria, made history when succession laws were changed allowing women to stand in line to the throne.
 Victoria not only gained the right to succeed, she became heiress, supplanting her younger brother.
 The family formed by Carl Gustaf and Silvia has helped to cement their popularity as has the couple’s duty as working royals.
-Forty four years on from their big day, it remains a royal wedding to remember.
+Forty five years on from their big day, it remains a royal wedding to remember.